Johnson City Traffic Stop Leads to Drug Charges - NewsBreak

 Johnson City Traffic Stop Leads to Drug Charges

 A Binghamton teen and a Johnson City man are free to await a court date after being arrested for alleged drug possession.
-Johnson City Police say they arrested...wnbf.com
+Johnson City Police say they arrested...981thehawk.com

 A Binghamton teen and a Johnson City man are free to await a court date after being arrested for alleged drug possession.
-Johnson City Police say they arrested...wnbf.com
+Johnson City Police say they arrested...981thehawk.com